Frequently Asked Questions

 The first step in the process is to set up a consultation where we discuss all the particulars such as size, style, placement, etc. Consultations generally take 15-40 minutes, depending on how involved the tattoo is.
 The consultation itself is free, but if you do decide to book a tattoo appointment once we’ve talked, I have you put down a deposit to secure your spot.

 While you are not obligated to book a tattoo appointment once we've had a consultation, I ask that you please consider my time and not schedule a consultation appointment unless you are truly ready to get tattooed.
-If you have general questions or need to be pointed in the right direction before you settle on an idea, I can offer preliminary advice through email.

 Once I have a deposit I set you up with a tattoo appointment and I will either schedule you a drawing consultation to see it in person, or email you a preliminary sketch a few days beforehand.
-If you completely change the concept of the tattoo and let me know well before I've drawn it I may need to charge you a small fee if we need to meet for a second consultation.
+If you completely change the concept of the tattoo and let me know well before I've drawn it I will need to charge you a fee if we need to meet for a second consultation.

 How do I set up a tattoo appointment?